32-Year-Old Pitcher – Houston Astros

 Doug Fister Contract Information:

-Agreed to a one-year, $11.4 million contract with the Nationals in January of 2015, avoiding arbitration.
+Signed a one-year, $7 million contract with the Astros in January 2016.

 To instantly reveal our fantasy analysis of every player – including Doug Fister – simply subscribe now.

 |Today's Projections||Subscribe now to see Today's projected stats for Doug Fister|

 |Next 7 Days||Subscribe now to see our Next 7 Days projections for Doug Fister|